TimPurdum/timpurdum.github.io/TimPurdum.Dev.Source/Content/Posts/2025-12-21-over-the-river.md

 It's that time of year again.
 The airports are packed, the highways are jammed, and everyone's trying to get somewhere—whether it's Grandma's house, a cozy cabin in the mountains, or anywhere that isn't the office.
 And what does every holiday traveler need?
 A good map.

 In this post, I'll show you how to add interactive maps and GPS tracking to your Blazor applications using [GeoBlazor](https://www.geoblazor.com/)—a Blazor component library that wraps the powerful [ArcGIS JavaScript SDK](https://developers.arcgis.com/javascript/latest/api-reference/).
-We'll build a simple "find your way to Grandma's" navigation app, starting with the free GeoBlazor Core and then showing how [GeoBlazor Pro](https://docs.geoblazor.com/pages/upgradeToPro.html) can level up your app with continuous GPS tracking.
+We'll build a simple "find your way to Grandma's" navigation app, starting with the free GeoBlazor Core and then showing how [GeoBlazor Pro](https://docs.geoblazor.com/pages/upgradeToPro.html) can level up your app with continuous GPS tracking and turn-by-turn navigation.

 The best part?
-The same code works on web *and* mobile (via .NET MAUI Blazor Hybrid).
+The same code works on web *and* mobile (via .NET MAUI Blazor Hybrid), so you could really use such an app on the go with your phone, like Google or Apple maps but with your own custom features.
 Write once, navigate everywhere.

 Let's pack our bags and hit the road!